mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Cooking Up a Fate One-Shot.md

 Continue to pass the spotlight around the table and define one face for the impending issue and two faces for the current issue.
 If you limit the number of faces to three, you can ensure that all of the NPCs can enter play if needed.
-Name each face and give them a (public or private) goal.
+Name each face and give thema (public or private) goal.
 Faces are tied to either the impending or current issue, but they should also have a clear motivation and/or drive to continue being part of the story.
 Each NPC is a useful tool for signaling to your players